Tronathon/paper-ren/posts/firstpost.md

 title: Child of Galaxies by Blake Nuto and Charlotte Ager
 date: 2020-08-04T19:49:27.945Z
 author: Paper Ren
+by: Oliver Jeffers
-summary: This book is a poetic celebration that explores the wonders of life, whilst gently provoking philosophical thought and questioning the mysteries of the universe.
-The story plays with scale, both expanding and contracting between the planets, stars and solar systems to more earthly retreats such as an art gallery, a field of sunflowers and a homely kitchen.
+summary: "A poetic celebration that explores the wonders of life, whilst gently provoking philosophical thought and questioning the mysteries of the universe.
+  "
 tags:
   - Flying Eye Books
   - Picture Book